 Note that once a guest has been assigned to a placeholder, if the guest disconnects and then calls back later, they will automatically be assigned to the same placeholder.

 Ecamm Live can automatically add an on-screen title to the host and guests.
-To show the title, click the T button next to the host or guest name in the Interview window.
+To show the title, click the T button next to the host or guest name.
 Click the button again to hide the title.

 Each title’s visibility is a Scene-based setting, meaning it can be hidden or shown for each Scene in your broadcast.